-The first three years of results have been promising for ITV, especially for the bigger races shown on the main channel.
+The first five years of results have been promising for ITV, especially for the bigger races shown on the main channel.
 Some criticism has been brought however for the high percentage of less prestigious racing that is shown on ITV4.

 This change in broadcaster had little effect on the, hugely valuable, live TV racing offers from top UK online bookmakers.
 Betting sites provide generous price promises and free bets on live racing because the audience and the size of their book is bigger for live events in general, and this allows them to offer better odds and money back deals.

 It ultimately matters little to the bookie who the broadcaster actually is, all they care about is that more people are interested in these race.

 Best ITV Racing Free Bets & Offers

 Offers change periodically, especially between the flat and jump season.
 Keep an eye on this page and I will update all new offers as they come out.

 Why Do ITV Races Have So Many Offers?

 Ultimately it is about competition and bookmakers know that more people bet on ITV races simply because they can watch them easily.
 The detailed race build up featuring ex-jockeys and other experts also helps inform people better about the runners and riders making them more likely to want to place a bet on the result.